awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 QCFK-N451
 ```

 The AWS CLI opens your default browser \(or you manually open the browser of your choice\) to the specified page, and enter the provided code\.
-The web page then prompts you for your AWS SSO credentials\.
+The webpage then prompts you for your AWS SSO credentials\.

-Your AWS SSO session credentials are cached and include an expiration time stamp\.
+Your AWS SSO session credentials are cached and include an expiration timestamp\.
 When the credentials expire, the AWS CLI requests you to sign in to AWS SSO again\.

-If your AWS SSO credentials are valid then the AWS CLI uses them to securely retrieve AWS temporary credentials for the IAM role specified in the profile\.
+If your AWS SSO credentials are valid, the AWS CLI uses them to securely retrieve AWS temporary credentials for the IAM role specified in the profile\.

 ```
 Welcome, you have successfully signed-in to the AWS-CLI.
 ```

-### Running a command with your AWS SSO enabled profile<a name="sso-using-profile-running"></a>
+### Running a Command with Your AWS SSO Enabled Profile<a name="sso-using-profile-running"></a>

-You can use these temporary credentials to invoke a AWS CLI command with the associated named profile\.
+You can use these temporary credentials to invoke an AWS CLI command with the associated named profile\.
 The following example shows that the command was run under an assumed role that is part of the specified account\.

 ```
 $ aws2 sts get-caller-identity --profile my-dev-profile